renesas-rz/EtherCAT-Master/README.md

 See the [install file](INSTALL.md).

+# Dry-run and Field Simulation

+A limited set of the userspace API is available in `libfakeethercat`, a library which can be used to run an userspace application without an EtherCAT maser or with emulated EtherCAT slaves.
+Please find some details [here](fake_lib/README.md).

 # Realtime and Tuning

 Realtime patches for the Linux kernel are supported, but not required.
 The